-- To select the probe function, press the PROBING POS soft key. - Position the touch probe at a starting position near the touch point. - Select the probe direction and axis of the coordinate.
-Use the arrow keys for selection. - ▶ To probe the workpiece, press the machine START button.
+- Select the probe function with the PROBING POS soft key. - Move the touch probe to a starting position near the touch point. - Select the probe direction and axis of the coordinate.
+Use the corresponding soft keys for selection. - ▶ To probe the workpiece, press the machine START button.